 Expectations With Regard to the Meal Time Routine at 10-11 Weeks

 Puppies are dependable with meal time waiting before eating by 10 weeks.
 They will give eye contact for about 2-3 seconds with a bowl of food sitting in front of them waiting for the release to eat.
-By 11 weeks, most of them are dependable enough for me to close the crate with the puppy still giving eye contact and not eating the food for a few seconds before I release them to eat.
-Almost all of them are to that point by 12 weeks.
+By 12 weeks, most of them are dependable enough for me to close the crate with the puppy still giving eye contact and not eating the food for a few seconds before I release them to eat.

 Expectations With Regard to House Training